-Behind every great piece of art, there is a good set of art tools that enables the artist to achieve the end result they envisioned.
+Behind every great piece of art is a good set of physical and digital art tools that enable the artist to achieve the end result they envisioned.
 Of course, practice is essential, but so is having the right art supplies to work with a particular technique.

-Think about it, if you try to paint with watercolors over drawing paper, this won’t be able to absorb as much water, as a result, the paper (and the image) might warp and this might even affect how the pigment works.
-This might result in frustration if you are beginning to experiment with this technique, and this could all have been avoided by working with the right tools for artists.
+Think about it: if you try to paint with watercolors over drawing paper, the paper won’t be able to absorb as much water.
+As a result, the paper (and the image) might warp, and this might even affect how the pigment works.
+This might result in frustration if you are beginning to experiment with this technique, which could have been avoided by working with the right tools for artists.

-To avoid these scenarios, we have created this list of essential art tools and supplies every artist should have, plus digital art tools they should have in their studio.
+We have created this list of essential art tools and supplies every artist should have in their studio to make the best out of their practice.

 From brushes to canvas, every artist needs the right set of art tools to bring their ideas to life.